Debra Bangasser, Ph.D.

 Recruited: 2022

-At Georgia State University, Bangasser leads the Center for Behavioral Neuroscience, which explores the neurobiology of social behavior, memory, cognition and other areas.
-The CBN was established with funding from National Science Foundation (NSF) and from GRA to conduct collaborative research, training and community outreach.
-In more than 20 years conducting research, the center has pioneered new approaches to “team” science with the development of research “collaboratories” to investigate how social factors can shape the structure and function of the brain.
+As a GRA Distinguished Investigator at Georgia State University, Bangasser directs the Center for Behavioral Neuroscience (CBN), which explores the neurobiology of social behavior, memory, cognition and other areas.
+The CBN was established in 1999 with funding from National Science Foundation and from GRA to conduct collaborative research, training and community outreach.
+It has since pioneered new approaches to team science by developing research “collaboratories” that investigate how social factors can shape the structure and function of the brain.